 Each of the ten outstanding students chosen as a 2020 scholar have demonstrated outstanding academic ability, dedication to their school and community at large, and an unrelenting drive for success.
 The students in this list are all highly recommended by their teachers and each has displayed a commitment to academic excellence.
 Each student will receive a $1000 scholarship to the university of their choice for the 2020-2021 school year.

-Aisha Chebbi will be attending Princeton University following her graduation from Coral Reef Senior High School in Miami, Florida.
+Aisha Chebbi is currently attending Princeton University and attended Coral Reef Senior High School in Miami, Florida.
 Aisha graduated in the top ten percent of her class in the International Baccalaureate Academy.
-She is a member of the National Honor Society, National German Honor Society, National Science Honor Society, and has dedicated over 1,000 hours of her time to community service.
-Aisha has also served her high school as Senior Class President.
+She was a member of the National Honor Society, National German Honor Society, and has dedicated over 1,000 hours of her time to community service.
+Aisha also served her high school as Senior Class President.
+At Princeton, she is involved with Princeton’s chapter of Partners in Health and will serve as a Residential College Advisor.
 Aisha’s undergraduate career will focus on Anthropology while preparing herself for medical school.
-Aisha’s ultimate goal is to be a physician and researcher focusing on global health and the impact of the sociocultural environment on health.
+Aisha’s ultimate goal is to be a physician and researcher focusing on global health and the impact of the socio-cultural environment on health.

-David De Souza will attend Pomona College following his graduation from Academy of Health Sciences at Prince George Community College in Largo, Maryland.
-David will graduate in the top 10% of his high school with both a high school diploma and associates degree.
-During his time in high school, David has mastered seven languages including French, English, Spanish, Mandarin, Fon, Aja, and Ewe.
-David will enter his undergraduate career with a major in Mathematics with the ultimate goal of facilitating success for small businesses in underrepresented communities.
+David De Souza is currently attending Pomona College following his graduation from Academy of Health Sciences at Prince George Community College in Largo, Maryland.
+David graduated in the top 10% of his high school with both a high school diploma and associates degree.
+David has mastered seven languages including French, English, Spanish, Mandarin, Fon, Aja, and Ewe.
+David is currently majoring in Psychological Science with the ultimate goal of facilitating success for medical specialists in underrepresented communities.